mapbender/mapbender-documentation/en/book/installation.rst

 * Initializing the role system
 * Creating the "root" user
 * Inserting srs parameters (EPSG code definition)
+* Loading the applications of the mapbender.yml to your database

 All can be done using the console utility provided by Symfony2, the Mapbender3 framework is built upon.
 There's a mayor caveat though you should